 We will be available to answer all your regulatory questions.

 We will place our name, mailing address, email address, and phone number on your device submissions and registrations to INVIMA.

-We will receive all INVIMA notices about your product, review them and share them with you to establish the best course of action.
+We will receive all INVIMA notices about your medical device, review them and share them with you to establish the best course of action.

-Upon request by INVIMA, we will provide information about your product, and the names and addresses of distributors established in Colombia.
-We will have access to your product documentation for inspection by INVIMA if requested.
+Upon request by INVIMA, we will provide information about your medical device, and the names and addresses of distributors established in Colombia.
+We will have access to your medical device documentation for inspection by INVIMA if requested.
 Note that we can only supply this information for inspection by INVIMA upon written permission from you and cannot share it with any other person or entity.

 We will be available to make changes (e.g., switching importer of record) to your existing registration certificate.

 We will be available to coordinate inquiries, analysis and responses for reportable adverse events as reported by users, distributors, importers of record or INVIMA.
 We will help you determine the best response.

 We will be available to provide technical assistance for the reporting of adverse events as reported by users, distributors, and importer of record.

 We will be available to make certain your distributor or importer of record follows Colombia's post-market surveillance regulations.